Yair Tzaban: Biography

-Throughout his career he has been deeply involved in the fight against religious coercion, for pluralistic approach and for granting equal status to the Reform and Conservative movements in Israel.
+Throughout his career he has been deeply involved in the fight against religious coercion, for a pluralistic approach and for granting equal status to the Reform and Conservative movements in Israel.
 As a result of this work, he was invited to be the guest of the Congress of the Reform Movement (Atlanta, 1995) and of the Conference of the Rabbis of the Conservative movement in the United States (1996).
 He also received (1997) Honorary Doctorate from the Hebrew Union College.
 He is a member of the International Federation for Secular and Humanistic Judaism.

 He is married to Shulamit, father to Smadar and Dror, and grandfather to Dana, Shai, Rothem and Noam.
-He is the brother in law of Captain Avraham Ariel, who holds the record of being the youngest ship captain in Israeli History.
+He is the brother-in-law of Captain Avraham Ariel, who holds the record of being the youngest ship captain in Israeli History.